After completing reading in the manual, online module, and class activities, the student will in class:

 If planting by seed, when and how to plant depends on what you’re growing.
 Some, like your lawn seed or green bean seed can be directly sown into the ground.
 Tomatoes and many other vegetables will need to be started indoors and grown to a certain size before moving outdoors.
 Consult specific instructions and days to harvest when planning.
 An important consideration when direct seeding is to make sure you keep the soil moist to avoid development of a soil crust (due to minerals in the water).
 Crusted soil can result in poor germination as delicate seedlings fail to push through.
 Also, pay attention to timing.
 You don’t want to rush early in the season to direct seed when the soil hasn’t warmed up enough, unless you know it is the type of seed that can handle the cooler weather.
 The longer a seed sits in cool soils, the longer it will take to germinate, which puts it at risk for rotting or being eaten by a passing animal or bird.

 Your plants need adequate moisture to thrive.
-There are different ways to make sure your plants get the right amount, which for most plants is about 1” of water per week.
+There are different ways to make sure your plants get the right amount, which for most is about 1” of water per week.

 The best water is from rain, but as you know that is not a reliable source.
 You will likely need to provide extra water, especially if you are establishing new trees or perennials in their first year.
 Supplemental water means you put it on the garden yourself to help reach that 1inch goal if Mother Nature falls short.
 This could be from a hose or a watering can or perhaps with the use of a sprinkler system for spaces like lawns.
 There are soaker hoses that ooze water out the sides.
 There are tips regarding using these different styles of watering that we’ll discuss in a minute.

 Often, a deep, slow watering is best.
 This means watering less frequently but applying more in a single time when you do water.
 This helps promote deep root growth versus shallow root growth.
 This is very important if you are watering in new trees.
 You also don’t want to dump all the water on in one deluge.
 This can result in runoff- and your plants not getting what they need.
-A slower watering allows the water to properly soak in the ground.
+A slower watering allows the water to properly soak into the ground.
 One exception may be when on sandy soils.
 In general, if you are on sand, you will want to water a little more frequently and aim to get 1.5” per week on rather than fewer, deeper waterings.

 How to water:

-This may seem like a silly thing to discuss, but it is actually fairly important in terms of overall plant heath and susceptibility to diseases and insects.
+This may seem like a silly thing to discuss, but it is actually fairly important in terms of overall plant heath and susceptibility to diseases.
 Make sure to water the base of the plant and where the root system is rather than wetting the leaves.
 Water on the leaves creates a potential environment for disease development, so try your best to avoid wetting the foliage.
 You will also want to avoid any hose settings that produce a focused, intense jet spray as that may blast away soil and disrupt the root system.

 When you water matters.
 The best time is in the morning.
 This allows for the rest of the day to have the sun evaporate any moisture on the leaves, reducing the chances of creating a hospitable environment for disease growth.
 If your schedule only allows for watering in the evenings, try and water at the base and avoid wetting the foliage.
 Watering during the heat of the day results in increased evaporation from the soil, reducing the amount of water available to the plant.